 For instance, they would always choose video conferencing over a face-to-face meeting that will take up an entire evening.
 To keep pace with the current trend accountants are incorporating screen sharing, instant messaging and video conferencing tools in their process and have set up cloud accounting systems and apps for their clients that integrate with their accounting software.

 The developments in business intelligence, machine analytics, and #bigdata have greatly influenced every aspect of a business.
 Big data enables large companies, businesses and decision-makers to access a substantial amount of information and analytical tools to make future decisions.

 These are popularly used by accounting professionals to keep records, enter data and analyze the future aspects of their business.
-The big data consists of a huge amount of consumer data and financial trends which help them predict the future of the client needs.
+Big data consists of a huge amount of consumer data and financial trends which help them predict the future of the client’s needs.